MASPOB: Bandit-Based Prompt Optimization for Multi-Agent Systems with Graph Neural Networks: Methodology

 \subsection{Topology-Aware Performance Prediction}

-The performance of an MAS depends not only on individual prompts but also on the interactions among agents induced by the workflow topology.
-To capture these structural dependencies, we use a Graph Attention Network (GAT) that takes prompt embeddings as node features together with the workflow adjacency matrix, and predicts the overall system performance.

 \textbf{Graph Construction.} We represent the MAS workflow as a directed graph where each node corresponds to an agent.
 For agent $a_i$, its node feature is initialized with the prompt embedding $\Phi(p_i) \in \mathbb{R}^d$.
-The adjacency matrix $\mathbf{A}_{\mathcal{G}}$ encodes the workflow dependencies, augmented with self-loops and bidirectional edges to facilitate information propagation across the entire workflow structure.
+The adjacency matrix $\mathbf{A}_{\mathcal{G}}$ encodes the workflow dependencies, augmented with self-loops to facilitate information propagation across the entire workflow structure.

-\textbf{Attention-Based Message Passing.} We employ GAT to update node representations via attention-weighted aggregation over the neighborhood.
-Learned attention coefficients quantify the relative contribution of each neighboring agent, enabling asymmetric influence modeling along directed edges and attenuating less informative messages.
-For each agent node $i$, the representation at layer $(l+1)$ is computed as:
+\textbf{Attention-Based Message Passing.} We instantiate the surrogate with a standard multi-head Graph Attention Network (GAT).
+Each layer uses $K$ attention heads to update node representations through attention-weighted message passing, enabling the model to learn the relative importance of different agent interactions.